18F/identity-partners-site/_pages/product.md

 ## Pricing

 login.gov prices its service using a tiered-pricing model based on user volume that saves you money.
 There is a fixed price for each tier, with lower per user rates at higher volume tiers, resulting in bulk savings.
-Our tier pricing is dependent on whether your users are using identity proofing (IAL2/AAL2) or just authentication (IAL1/AAL2) services.
-User volume is calculated at the application level.
+Our tier pricing is dependent on whether your users are using identity proofing (IAL2*/AAL2) or just authentication (IAL1/AAL2) services.

 ## Billing